Kitchen Stories: The Role of a Good Kitchen Designer

 To create a relaxed and fun atmosphere in the kitchen, a small pub table adds extra seating in the space that was captured from the former dining room.
 “The pub table provides a place for extra guests to relax with a drink or snacks while food prep takes place within the kitchen.
 The homeowner loves how the backyard and pub table are visible from the kitchen and allows everyone to interact without getting in the way of the cooks!”

 Another suggestion from Rob that was embraced by the homeowners was the mix of two different finishes.
-“We started with a beautiful brown stain on Lyptus wood species for the perimeter of the kitchen and then accented it with a coordinating paint on the island.
-Lyptus is a sustainable wood species with a unique and attractive grain texture that contrasts nicely with the smooth painted cabinetry.”
+“We started with a beautiful brown stain for the perimeter of the kitchen and then accented it with a coordinating paint on the island.
+The stained wood finish contrasts nicely with the smooth painted cabinetry.”
 In addition, by designing the wall cabinetry all the way to the ceiling with a large crown molding treatment, Rob was able to remove the outdated soffits and create dramatic height within the kitchen – making the room look larger and adding a significant amount of storage.

 Rob explained, “The homeowner had excellent taste and style and chose easy-to-maintain Cambria countertops and a striking backsplash tile.
 This was a fun project to collaborate on and everyone was very happy with the end result!”

-Kitchen: Perimeter is Lyptus wood species with Mocha finish on Bella door style.
-Island is Antique White Paint with Espresso Glaze.
+Kitchen: Perimeter has Dura Supreme's Mocha finish on the Bella door style.
+Island is Antique White paint with Espresso glaze.

 For more information about LJ's Kitchens and Interiors in Mount Pleasant, MI, see their website at http://www.ljskitchens.com/